Mohamaaaddd1/Population-Health-Outcomes-Intervention-Optimization-Python-Tableau-/README.md

 # Population Health Outcomes Intervention Optimization Python Case Study
 This project analyzes global population-level health outcomes using life expectancy and economic indicators.
-Python is used to perform descriptive, diagnostic, and prescriptive analytics.
+Using Python, it performs descriptive, diagnostic, and prescriptive analytics to quantify drivers of health outcomes, identify underperforming populations, segment countries into risk tiers, and simulate intervention scenarios.

 The analysis examines how economic resources and temporal trends relate to health outcomes, identifies countries underperforming relative to expectations, segments populations into interpretable risk groups, and simulates how targeted interventions could improve predicted outcomes.